 Grades are slipping.
 Homework assignments have been missed.
 Your teachers are calling or emailing your parents about your “failures.”
 Now you’ve been grounded until those grades come back up, and, worse, they have also taken your game system away during the week.
 Instead of packing your bags and leaving home, look carefully at this list of study tips for high school students, and then show them to your parents.
-They will be impressed, and be willing to make deals with you that will get back some of your privileges you just lost.
-The key though?
+They will be impressed and be willing to make deals with you that will get back some of your privileges you just lost.
+The key, though?
 You have to live up to your end of the bargain.
-So, here goes.
+So, here it goes.

 Get a Schedule Down in Writing